kavisek/demo-python-memory-profiler/README.md

 ## Description

-A python package that show the memory usage of your script.
+This is a cool python package that show the memory usage of your script.
+This is super helpful when you are trying to optimize your data pipeline code.

 ## Setup